Osvaldo Civirani: Film directing

-1976-2008: Work as film vendor and author
+Later years

 After these, Civirani retired from his activities in film production.
 With his company "Parade Films Import-Export", he bought foreign films, dubbed them, and sold them to regional distributors.
 Civirani also founded the "Jolly Videoreg" which he used to sell VHS editions of his own films and those foreign films for which he had the home video distribution rights.
 Finally, Civirani also sold the rights to his films, after which both his companies were dissolved.

 In 1995, Civirani's autobiographical book Un fotografo a Cinecittà.
 Tra negativi, positivi, e belle donne (literal English translation: "A photographer at Cinecittà.
 Inbetween negatives, positives, and beautiful women") was published, and in 2003, a second autobiographical book titled Le donne dei sogni.
 Amori e trasgressioni sui set cinematografici (lit.: "The Women of the Dreams.
 Love relations and transgressions on the cinematographic sets") was published, both by Gremese Editore.
 The latter is dedicated to Civirani's sons Walter and Fabrizio.